Discrete differential geometry in homotopy type theory

 3.3 Polygons

-The standard HoTT circle itself is a non-example of a combinatorial manifold since it lacks the second vertex of the edge:
+The 1-type \(C_3\) we created earlier by pushing out the combinatorial data of a set-based simplicial triangle is clearly an example of a type of marked presented polygons \(C_n, n:\ensuremath{\mathbb{N}}\).
+The standard HoTT circle itself is usually given as a HIT and is a non-example of a combinatorial manifold since it lacks the second vertex of the edge:

-Definition 10.
+Definition 11.
 The higher inductive type \(S^1\) which we can also call \(C_1\): \[\begin{aligned} S^1&:\mathsf{Type}\\ \mathsf{base}&:S^1\\ \mathsf{loop}&:\mathsf{base}=\mathsf{base} \end{aligned}\]

 Lemma 3.
-Let \(C_n\) be the polygon 1-dimensional HIT with \(n\) vertices.
+Let \(C_n\) be the marked presented polygon 1-type with \(n\) vertices.
 Then \(C_2\simeq C_1\) and in fact \(C_n\simeq C_{n-1}\).

 First we will define \(f:C_2\to C_1\) and \(g:C_1\to C_2\), then prove they are inverses. \[\begin{aligned} f(v_1)=f(v_2)&=\ensuremath{\mathsf{base}}&\quad g(\ensuremath{\mathsf{base}})&=v_1\\ f(\ell_{12})&=\ensuremath{\mathsf{loop}}&\quad g(\ensuremath{\mathsf{loop}})&=\ell_{12}\cdot r_{21}\\ f(r_{21}) &= \ensuremath{\mathsf{refl}}_{\ensuremath{\mathsf{base}}}& & \\ \end{aligned}\]